Shaving, particularly wet shaving, is a delicate routine and requires time and patience.

 Usually a razor rash will only last for a few minutes, just about half the time you need to get dressed up and out of the door for work.
 By the time you reach your office place, it will have subsided and make you look like nothing happened.

 But there are times when the razor rash can be so severe that it can persist for longer periods of time.
 We’re talking about hours here, not minutes.
+It can also stay and become beard rash once hair starts growing back.
 If you’ve got sensitive skin, chances are you will be prone to severe shaving rash on your chin if you’re not shaving properly.

 This is also true for those with curly hair.
 Among black men, razor rashes often accompany razor bumps when they don’t shave properly.
 It’s because curly skin needs to be prepped well so that shaving can be easy.